Commitments and Contingent Liabilities

 |Commitments and Contingent Liabilities||

 There is a risk of environmental impact in chemical manufacturing operations.
-The Company’s environmental policies and practices are designed to ensure compliance with existing laws and regulations and to minimize the possibility of significant environmental impact.
+The Company’s environmental policies and practices are designed to comply with existing laws and regulations and to minimize the possibility of significant environmental impact.
 The Company is also subject to various other lawsuits and claims with respect to matters such as governmental regulations, labor and other actions arising out of the normal course of business.
-No accrual for these matters currently exists, with the exception of those listed below, because management believes that the liabilities resulting from such lawsuits and claims are not probable or reasonably estimable.
+All claims that are probable and reasonably estimable have been accrued for in the Company’s consolidated financial statements, some of which are described in detail within this note.
+When these matters are ultimately concluded and determined, the Company believes that there will be no material adverse effect on its consolidated financial position, results of operations or liquidity.

-As of March 31, 2018 and December 31, 2017, the Company has recorded a reserve of $1,183 and $1,220, respectively, for subsurface remediation and the Soil Vapor Extraction Project at the Company’s Dominguez, CA site.
+As of December 31, 2022 and 2021, the Company has recorded a reserve of $102 and $306, respectively, for subsurface remediation and the Soil Vapor Extraction Project at the Company’s Dominguez, CA site.
 In the 1980s and 1990s, the EPA and the Los Angeles Regional Water Quality Control Board conducted investigations of the site due to historic chlorinated pesticide and chlorinated solvent use.
 Soil and groundwater beneath the site were impacted by chlorinated solvents and associated breakdown products, petroleum hydrocarbons, chlorinated pesticides and metals.
 A Corrective Measures Plan approved in October 2011 requires (1) soil vapor extraction (“SVE”) in affected areas, (2) covering of unpaved areas containing pesticide impacted soil, and (3) annual groundwater monitoring of the perched water-bearing zone.
-Installation of the SVE unit has been completed and startup has occurred.
-The California Department of Toxic Substances Control (“DTSC”) has granted conditional approval of the Company’s soil management, and monitoring and maintenance plans.
-Most recently, the DTSC is requiring the Company to delineate the PCE plume on the eastern boundary of the site.
-The Company has submitted an action plan to address this matter and is awaiting comments from the DTSC.
+Annual groundwater sampling and soil vapor monitoring indicates that the SVE system has been

 The entire disclosure for commitments and contingencies.